pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. math::

 	\nabla_{a_{\tau}} R(s_t, a_t) = \frac{d R(s_t, a_t)}{d s_{t}} \frac{d f(s_\tau, a_\tau)}{d a_{\tau}} \prod_{k=\tau + 1}^{t-1}\frac{d f(s_k, a_k)}{d s_{k}} + \frac{d R(s_t, a_t)}{d a_{\tau}}.

-In stochastic domains, an open-loop plan could be sub-optimal because it fails to correct for deviations in the state from its anticipated course.
-One solution is to recompute the plan periodically or after each decision epoch, which is often called "replanning".
-An alternative approach is to learn a policy network :math:`a_t \gets \pi_\theta(s_t)` as explained `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_.
-JaxPlan currently supports both options, which are detailed in a later section of this tutorial.

 Differentiable Planning in Stochastic Domains
 -------------------

+In stochastic domains, an open-loop plan could be sub-optimal because it fails to correct for deviations in the state from its anticipated course.
+One solution is to "replan" periodically or after each decision epoch.
+An alternative approach is to optimize a `deep reactive policy network <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_ :math:`a_t \gets \pi_\theta(s_t)`.
+JaxPlan currently supports both options.

-A common problem of planning in stochastic domains is that the gradients of sampling nodes are not well-defined.
+A secondary problem in stochastic domains is that the gradients of sampling nodes are not well-defined.
-JaxPlan works around this problem by using the reparameterization trick.
+JaxPlan works around this problem by using the reparameterization trick (and other tricks) to convert any RDDL problem description to a differentiable stochastic program.
 To illustrate, we can write :math:`s_{t+1} = \mathcal{N}(s_t, a_t^2)` as :math:`s_{t+1} = s_t + a_t * \mathcal{N}(0, 1)`,
 although the latter is amenable to backpropagation while the first is not.

 The reparameterization trick also works generally, assuming there exists a closed-form function f such that

 .. math::